 Clearly, this one is special.
 Pizza is my favorite food – as you well know – so, of course for this special occasion, it only made sense to make for you a new, outstanding pizzzzah.

 This one is it kids.
-Yes, I said that with the French Onion Pizza (and I meant it, still do), but I mean it here too ….You need to make this one.
+Yes, I said that with the French Onion Pizza (and I meant it, still do), but I mean it here too with this Cuban Pizza ….You need to make this one.
 Seriously, just look at it!
 Soooo much to love here ….two different cheeses, creamy mustard, roasted peppers, onion, ham …and slow cooked pulled pork.
 YESSSS!

 Oh, and bread and butter pickles.
 Which are. awesome. on pizza.

 And so here we are.
 Celebrating 2 years blogging with my favorite food.
 Thank you and love you all.
-And make this pizza.
+And make this Cuban Pizza.